-Sunday Mine Complex Project 2021 Restart
+Sunday Mine Complex Project 2021/2022 Project

-The project entailed the development of multiple SMC ore bodies.
-This year's project involves a shift in the base of operations from the St. Jude Mine (2019) to the Sunday Mine (2021).
-Underground development began in August following mine ventilation, power upgrades, and increasing explosive capabilities.
+The SMC project entailed the development of multiple SMC ore bodies and involves a shift in the base of operations from the St. Jude Mine (2019) to the Sunday Mine (2021).
+The Sunday Mine Complex is the Company's core resource property and in July 2021 was assigned "Active" status when mining operations were restarted.
+Underground development began in August 2021 following mine ventilation, power upgrades, and increasing explosive capabilities.
 The first target was the extension of the drift (tunnel) 150 feet to reach the first surface exploration drill hole to access the GMG Ore Body (GMG).
 Early results were positive as drilling toward the GMG resulted in the location of ore-grade material within thirty feet of the existing mine workings.
 Notably, only limited exploration drilling has been done in this area due to the mountainous terrain on the surface above.
 As drifting proceeded, very high-grade ore continued to be intersected through the drift path and on both sides of the drift.
 As a result, the team shifted from development to mining.
-During the December 2021 to March 2022 period, over 3,000 tons of high-grade uranium/vanadium ore was mined from the drift.
-The mining contractor calculated grades based upon on site scintillometer readings.
-At the end of March, the mining contractor engaged by Western decided to retire from contract mining operations.
-As a result of this decision, Western will take over the mining operations and has acquired a full complement of mining equipment.
-The equipment is being prepared for operations and upgrades to mine ventilation, support buildings and infrastructure are underway.
-Further mine development and ore production is expected to resume in early summer after upgrades are completed.
-Western's mining team will be expanded to facilitate mine development and full ore production.
+From December 2021 to March 2022, over 3,000 tons of uranium/vanadium ore was mined from the drift.
+The mining contractor calculated grades based upon scintillometer sampling of each 10-ton truckload.